paulov-t/Paulov.Tarkov.NodeJsApi/README.md

 - Attempt to use the Model-View-Controller design within NodeJs
 - Use Swagger Open Api
 - Use username/password authorization
-- Use web token authorization
+- Use web token authorization - NOT YET IMPLEMENTED
 - Create a NodeJs that will work in the free Azure Web Service.
   - The free tier of the Azure Web Service has a very low memory size threshold and very low hard disk space threshold.
 If you exceed the threshold, the app will not start or crash.
   - The main aim is to keep the footprint very low